mizrael/davidguida.net/src/_posts/2014-04-30-adding-a-custom-mediatypeformatter-to-your-webapi-project.md

   - WebAPI
 ---
 This is going to be easy.
 As many of the other posts of this blog, even this entry is due to an issue I was forced to face, this time with the marvelous IE8 😀
 In a nutshell, I have a WebAPI project returning some nice json data.
-Everything works fine, except when you try to access the api via Ajax + IE8&#8230;the browser is somehow refusing to perform the ajax call due to the fact that the content type &#8220;application/json&#8221; in the response header is not recognised.
+Everything works fine, except when you try to access the api via Ajax + IE8&#8230;the browser is somehow refusing to perform the ajax call due to the fact that the content type "application/json" in the response header is not recognised.
 Damn.

-What I had to do is adding a custom MediaTypeFormatter that returns the json data using &#8220;text/plain&#8221;, and then on client side parse the resulting string using some library like <a title="JSON2" href="https://github.com/douglascrockford/JSON-js" target="_blank">this one</a>.
+What I had to do is adding a custom MediaTypeFormatter that returns the json data using "text/plain", and then on client side parse the resulting string using some library like <a title="JSON2" href="https://github.com/douglascrockford/JSON-js" target="_blank">this one</a>.

-Here&#8217;s the code of the formatter:
+Here's the code of the formatter:

 [csharp]
 public class PlainTextMediaTypeFormatter : MediaTypeFormatter